knative/docs/install/Knative-with-ICP.md

 > **Note**: When looking up the IP address to use for accessing your app, you need the address used for ICP.
-The following command looks up the value to use for the {IP_ADDRESS} placeholder used in the samples:
+The following command looks up the value to use for the {IP_ADDRESS} placeholder in the samples:

   ```shell
   echo $(ICP cluster ip):$(kubectl get svc istio-ingressgateway --namespace istio-system \